Q Who: Reception

 "Q Who" was rated the 16th best episode of all Star Trek television up to 2016, in a ranking by The Hollywood Reporter.
 In 2015, they ranked the presentation of the fictional Borg cube spacecraft as one of the top ten "most stunning" moments of this television series.

 The Borg cube, which made its debut in this episode was rated as the 2nd best spacecraft of Star Trek by Space.com in 2017.

+In 2017, Netflix announced that "Q Who" was one of four Star Trek: The Next Generation episodes in the top ten most re-watched Star Trek franchise episodes on its streaming service, based on data since the franchise was added to Netflix in 2011.

 In 2018, Tom's Guide rated "Q Who" one of the 15 best episodes featuring Captain Picard.

 In 2020, CBR ranked this episode the 2nd best featuring Q, suggesting it was one of the most influential episodes of the franchise.
 That same year they also ranked "Q Who" the 8th best episode of Star Trek: The Next Generation.

 In 2021, Nerdist said this was one of the top ten Star Trek episodes with first alien contact, pointing the introduction of the deadly Borg cybernetic aliens by a playfully malicious Q.

 In 2021 ScreenRant said it was the second best Borg episode based on an IMDB rating of 9.0 out of 10 at that time, behind "Best of Both Worlds" which had rating of 9.4 out of 10.

 In 2021, Rolling Stone magazine said that "Q Who" was an "incredible" episode from season 2 of the series, noting how Q introduces the Borg.

 In 2021, Tom's Guide said this was a "chilling introduction" to the Borg, and the second best episode for the character Q.